kunukn/CustomSection-CSharp/README.md

 http://msdn.microsoft.com/en-us/library/2tw134k3.aspx

-Code samples of parsing data from custom sections
+Samples of custom sections
 ------------------------

+The code has examples of how to extract data from the following custom sections

 Example 1 - name value pair
 ```